Are Private Investigators Legal? [Capabilities & Limitations]

 Can private investigators carry guns?

+No, they can’t.
 Only if they possess an official license to carry a gun.

-I hope you enjoyed reading this article, if you did, you should also see what a probation officer can and not do.
+I hope you enjoyed reading this article.
+If you did, you should also see what a probation officer can and not do.

 Thanks for reading.